ifnspaml/GIAnT/README.md

 ### Installation

 - Install Matlab (runtime)
-- Compile ffmpeg, ffplay and ffprobe and paste the executables in the path "./bin/ffmpeg/".
+- Compile ffmpeg and paste the executable in the path "./bin/ffmpeg/".

 ### Compiling the Matlab source code (optional)
 It is recommended to use the [Matlab Compiler](https://de.mathworks.com/products/compiler.html) to create a standalone application of the source code.
 The *main file* is GIAnT.m and the *required files* are: calc_SAD.m, get_turns.m, setfigptr.m, config.m and HannWindow.mat.